Automating-GIS-processes/Lesson-2-Geo-DataFrames/Lesson/pandas-geopandas.md

 Before exporting the data it is useful to **determine the spatial reference system for the GeoDataFrame.**

-As was shown earlier, GeoDataFrame has a property called *.crs* that shows the coordinatesystem of the data which is empty (None) in our case since we are creating the data from the scratch:
+As was shown earlier, GeoDataFrame has a property called *.crs* that shows the coordinate system of the data which is empty (None) in our case since we are creating the data from the scratch:

 ```python
 >>> print(newdata.crs)